 However, the island isn’t exactly easy to get to.
 You have to take a ferry which takes either 3-4 hours depending on the boat you take and they only leave in the morning.
-So we had to fly to Kagoshima, buy our tickets for the 4 hour ferry the next morning and then stay the night in Kagoshima.
-When we arrived at the port the next day there was nobody at the boat and we couldn’t figure out where it was loading.
-I went into the lounge area and asked the receptionist how we were to board the ferry.
-She proceeded to pull out a sign (in English) that says: Because of typhoon the ferry is canceled today.
+So first, we had to fly to Kagoshima, buy our ferry tickets for the next morning and then stay the night in Kagoshima.
+When we arrived at the port the next morning there was nobody at the boat and we couldn’t figure out where it was loading.
+I went into the lounge area and asked the receptionist how we were supposed to board the ferry.
+She proceeded to pull out a sign that said: Because of typhoon the ferry is canceled today.

 It was sunny outside.

 And oh boy they weren’t lying.
-The whole ride down to the island it was raining and the waves were 10-15 feet high at times.
-Somehow we made it to the island alive and we were able to start our adventure.
+The whole time we were on the boat to the island it was raining.
+The waves were 10-15 feet high at times.
+Somehow we made it to Yakushima alive and we were able to start our adventure.

 For our first hike we planned on hiking Joumonsugi.
 Joumonsugi is the cedar tree believed to be the oldest tree in Japan and to get to it, it’s a 10 round trip.
 Or quicker if you decided to never stop and enjoy the scenery.
 Which, how could you not:

 We caught a bus at 4:20 am to take us to the trail head.
 The previous night we joked about people renting headlamps.
 And then we got to the trail head…oops.

 The first hour of the trail is on these old railroad tracks that are half falling apart and run alongside a steep cliff next to a gorge.
 We turned the first corner and we were immediately supposed to cross a bridge.
 The path was about 2 feet wide and about a 4 story drop below us.
 No handrails, pitch black outside with no headlamps, and a few random holes in the path.